 To live a life of courage and compassion, we need to use hope and vulnerability to fuel a positive mental outlook.
 We must learn to live from the heart center.
 When we do this, we become more aware.

 Greater awareness also means we can see what others try to hide.
 If we learn to illuminate our hearts, we must also oppose injustice.
 If we are silent, this makes us a party to the injustice.
 Compassion is not quiet; it is courage in action.
 So, it’s essential to guard our hearts against racial, ethnic, gender, religious bias, and prejudice.
 Another benefit of vulnerability is our contribution to others.

 When we speak up and take action, it’s risky.
-It makes us vulnerable, but we hope it will lead to a positive resolution when we speak out and expose injustice.
+It makes us vulnerable, but we hope it will positively resolve when we speak out and expose injustice.
 When groups of people become aware and speak out, this becomes a movement.
 The cultural narrative aims to keep this from happening.

 When you live out courage, hope, and vulnerability, you will create a life of value for yourself and others.
 You will have a positive impact on the world.
 However, chances are you won’t be famous or a celebrity.

 People will call you names, a heretic, or a humanist.
 If this is happening, this is a sign you are pushing against the cultural narrative.
 Keep up the excellent work.
 The world needs more people like this.
 What is courage?
 What does it mean to you?

 Thanks for reading this article.
 We welcome your opinion, so don’t hesitate to comment or email us.
 We hope it provides some food for thought.
 You can find more mind-opening topics on our blog.